What we’re looking for

 You’ll be working on a large range of areas within our tech stack.

-Along with the Lead Technical Architect and Lead Developer, you’ll be a central part of helping to take things over to a more modern stack and all the lovely developer experience improvements that come with that.
+You’ll be a central part of helping to take things over to a more modern stack and all the lovely developer experience improvements that come with that.

 You’ll also be helping us plan and build out great new features.